DaireNiC/Regex-NFA-Builder/README.md

 ## Testing
 In an effort to both understand and get experience with Unit Testing using GoLang I created a test suite.
 I used the GoLang Docs [here](https://golang.org/pkg/testing/) for guidance on creating and running tests using Go.

 The first test tests the conversion of infix notation to postfix.
-The test coverage is 97~% and covers a range of cases.
+The test coverage in all tests is 97~% and covers a range of cases.

 ![test_coverage](https://github.com/DaireNiC/Regex-NFA-Builder/blob/master/media/nfabuilder_testcoverage.JPG)